 The synthesis of ATP from ADP and Pi is driven by the electrochemical potential of proton gradient across the inner mitochondrial membrane.
-H^+ are oxidized to water.

-This gradient is generated by the terminal respiratory chain, in which hydrogen atoms, as NADH + H+ and $FADH_2$ produced by the oxidation of carbon fuels, are provided by few reactions, in which a nucleoside triphosphate is synthesized by utilization of the free energy of hydrolysis of a soluble energy-rich compound.
+This gradient is generated by the terminal respiratory chain, in which hydrogen atoms, as NADH + H+ and FADH2 produced by the oxidation of carbon fuels, are oxidized to water.

-The oxidation of hydrogen by O_2 is coupled to ATP synthesis.
+The oxidation of hydrogen by $O_2$ is coupled to ATP synthesis.